MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

     - **Void Documents** Mark to allow users to void quotes after they’ve been entered.
 If marked and you’ve selected to track voided transaction history in the Sales Order Processing Setup window, voided quotes will be saved in history.
 If unmarked, you can’t void quotes in the Sales Transaction Entry window.

 10. Choose **Holds** and assign process holds to the quote ID to stop processing on particular document IDs or documents.
-For more information about assigning process holds, see *Assigning process holds to sales document IDs* on page 42.
+For more information about assigning process holds, see *Assigning process holds to sales document IDs*.

 11. Choose Save to save the quote information you’ve entered.